powercodeacademy/phrg-rails-using-erb/README.md

   <% end %>
 ```

 As you can see, only the second `p` tag will was sent to the browser.
 This example is a little bit silly, because 1 will never be equal to 2.
-However, imagine if you were Facebook, and you had a method called `logged_in?` which returns true is a user is logged in, and false if they're not.
+However, imagine if you were Facebook, and you had a method called `logged_in?` which returns true if a user is logged in, and false if they're not.
 You could then show different content based on whether or not a user was logged in.

 ```ruby
   <% if logged_in? %>